snapshot-labs/snapshot-docs/developer-guides/create-a-plugin.md

 # Create a plugin

 If the existing plugins do not fulfill the needs of your space it is possible to create a new one.
-Keep in mind though that at this moment we have a curated list of plugins that extend the core funcitonality of Snapshot and we want to make sure that their logic is written in line with Snapshot's values.
+Keep in mind though that at this moment we have a curated list of plugins that extend the core functionality of Snapshot and we want to make sure that their logic is written in line with Snapshot's values.

 {% hint style="info" %}
 The development of new plugins should be coordinated with the Snapshot team.&#x20;